-1. PROGRAM SUMMARY.
-The Early Childhood Specialty Mental Health Services program (hereafter "the Program") provides mental health services to Medi-Cal beneficiaries aged birth through ten years of age (hereafter "clients"), who are experiencing emotional, social and behavioral difficulties, and their families.
-These services provide family focused early intervention to low-income families who may not otherwise have access to these services.
+- 1. PROGRAM SUMMARY.
+The Early Childhood Specialty Mental Health Services program (hereafter "the Program") provides mental health services to Medi-Cal beneficiaries aged zero to ten years of age (hereafter "clients") who are experiencing emotional, social, and behavioral difficulties, and to their families.
+These services provide family-focused early intervention to low-income families who may not otherwise have access to these services.
 The Program serves North and South Santa Barbara County.
-The Program headquarters shall be 218 W. Carmen Lane Suite 107-108, Santa Maria, California, 1236 Chapala St., Santa Barbara, California, and 110 S. C St., Lompoc, California.
+The Program headquarters shall be: - A. 1236 Chapala St., Santa Barbara, CA 93101; - B. 110 S. C St., Lompoc, CA 93436; and - C. 210 Enos Dr. Suite A, Santa Maria, CA 93454.

 - A. Diminish client impairment or prevent significant deterioration in an important area of client's life functioning; and - B. Allow the client to progress developmentally as individually appropriate. - 3.
 SERVICES.
-Contractor shall provide the following services as defined in California Code of Regulations (CCR), Title 9: - A. Case Management: Services that assist a client to access needed medical, educational, social, prevocational, vocational, rehabilitative, or other community services.
-The service activities may include, but are not limited to, communication, coordination, and referral; monitoring service delivery to ensure client access to service and the service delivery system; monitoring of the client's progress; placement services; and plan development, as defined in Title 9 CCR Section 1810.249. - B. Assessment.
+Contractor shall develop, support, and empower family units by identifying existing strengths and areas of need, and teaching problem solving skills. - A. Contractor shall provide the following services as defined in California Code of Regulations (CCR), Title 9: - 1.
+Case Management.
+Services that assist a client to access needed medical, educational, social, prevocational, vocational, rehabilitative, or other community services.
+The service activities may include, but are not limited to, communication, coordination, and referral; monitoring service delivery to ensure client access to service and the service delivery system; monitoring of the client's progress; placement services; and plan development, as defined in Title 9 CCR Section 1810.249. - 2.
+Assessment/Reassessment.
 Assessment is designed to evaluate the current status of a client's mental, emotional or behavioral health.
-Assessment includes, but is not limited to, one or more of the following: mental status determination, analysis of the client's clinical history; analysis of relevant cultural issues and history; diagnosis; and use of testing procedures, as defined in Title 9 CCR Section 1810.204. - C. Plan Development.
-Plan development consists of developing client plans, approving client plans, and/or monitoring the client's progress, as defined in Title 9 CCR Section 1810.232. - D. Rehabilitation.
-Rehabilitation is defined as a service activity that includes but is not limited to, assistance in improving, maintaining or restoring a client's or a group of clients' functional skills, daily living skills, social and leisure skills, grooming and personal hygiene skills, meal preparation skills, support resources, and/or medication education as defined in Title 9 CCR Section 1810.243.
+Assessment includes, but is not limited to, one or more of the following: mental status determination, analysis of the client's clinical history, analysis of relevant cultural issues and history, diagnosis, and use of mental health testing procedures, as defined in Title 9 CCR Section 1810.204. - i.
+Contractor shall complete the Child & Adolescent Needs & Strengths (CANS) for each client.
+The CANS must be administered by trained clinical staff (County/CBO) at: - a.
+Intake; - b.
+Every 6 months thereafter; and - c.
+Discharge.